emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-02-embedded-resources-and-external-resources.md

 # Problem

-The main problem using this method is that every key is a property inside the object, so we have to call it, like we saw before if you want to call the key `Action_greeting` of the resources file of `John` we have to use the following ` Properties.John.Resource.Action_greeting`.
+The main problem using this method is that every key is a property inside the object, so we have to call it like we saw before.
+If you want to call the key `Action_greeting` of the resources file of `John` we have to use the following `Properties.John.Resource.Action_greeting`.

-That's a bit uncomfortable for us as developers when we have more tha one resource file.
+**Right there is the problem.**

 Thats because if we are developing an applicaiton for a a lot of clients, it's a bad idea to be change how we call the resource files for each of them.